Part 4—Select and Analyze Data

 - Click the Zoom to Full Extent button to ensure that you are at the full world view.
 Turn on Plate Boundaries, Countries, and the Seismic S-wave Velocity at 28 km layers.
 Turn all other layers off.

 - The Seismic S-wave velocity at 28 km layer, pictured above, shows the seismic shear wave velocities measured at a depth of 28 km below Earth's surface.
 What do the dark red areas of this layer represent?
-The dark red areas represent continental crust, which transitions to the denser upper mantle beneath the oceans.
-Reminder: Shear waves move more slowly through continental crust and faster in the denser upper mantle.

 - At 100 km depth, has the velocity of seismic waves under the continents increased or decreased compared to measurements at 28 km depth?